 With very little annual rainfall (266mm), along with hot summers and mild winters, Tenerife’s climate results in year-round tourism.

 What are you waiting for?
 Flights to either of Tenerife’s airports (creatively named as North Tenerife and South Tenerife) can be booked on Skyscanner.
-If Spanish islands are your jam, check out my top 10 things to do on the Balaeric Islands too.
+If Spanish islands are your jam, check out my thoughts on the Balearic Islands too.